NEAL CONAN, HOST:

 BOWMAN: OK.
 You bet.

 CONAN: Up next, the cult of the catcher.
 Newly minted Hall of Famer Deacon White played baseball in the 1800s and crouched behind the plate with only his bare hand between him and the baseball.
 Stay with us.
 I'm Neal Conan.
 It's the TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.